Structure is Supervision: Multiview Masked Autoencoders for Radiology: Experiments

 We evaluate probabilistic calibration using the Brier score, which measures the mean squared gap between predicted probabilities and outcomes, i.e., lower is better.
-Under linear probing with 20K labeled samples and matched backbones, MVMAE attains the lowest Brier score on all three datasets, yielding the best combined result, as seen in \cref{table:calibration-brier}.
-Improvements over Independent and BiomedCLIP are modest but consistent, indicating that multi-view pretraining not only improves discrimination but also produces better calibrated confidence estimates across datasets.
+As expected, the supervised classifier baseline reports the lowest Brier score, given its specialized setup with direct end-to-end classification.
+Under linear probing with 20K labeled samples and matched backbones, MVMAE reports the lowest Brier score among the pretraining baselines on MIMIC-CXR and PadChest, as well as the best combined result (see \cref{table:calibration-brier-final-corrected}).
+Improvements over Independent and BiomedCLIP are modest but consistent, indicating that multi-view pretraining not only improves discrimination but also produces better calibrated confidence estimates across datasets.\looseness-1

 \paragraph{\textbf{Effect of the number of views per study.}} We further investigate how the number of available projections per study influences model performance.
 To ensure a fair comparison when assessing the effect of adding an additional view, we restrict the analysis to studies that contain exactly two views and finetune the models only on those.
 We compare the proposed MVMAE with its independent variant (trained without the cross-view alignment term) while varying the number of views included during evaluation, from single-view to two-views configurations.
 As shown in~\cref{fig:views_ablation}, where we report the average $\Delta$AUROC over three random seeds, computed as the AUROC of MVMAE minus that of the independent; MVMAE consistently demonstrates a performance advantage over the independent variant across both settings.
 On the \textit{Combined} dataset, the improvement is more pronounced under single-view evaluation, suggesting that multiview pretraining provides transferable benefits even when only one view is available.
-A similar trend is observed for CheXpert and PadChest, whereas for MIMIC-CXR the improvement is noticeable only under two views.
+A similar trend is observed for CheXpert and PadChest, whereas for MIMIC-CXR, the improvement is noticeable only under two views.

-Extended quantitative results from all our experiments, dataset-specific analyses, and additional visualizations are provided in~\cref{app:experiments} for completeness.
+Extended quantitative results from all our experiments, dataset-specific analyses, and additional visualizations are provided in~\Cref{app:experiments} for completeness.